SoylMoysture/soil-moisture-monitor/README.md

 - Low power use and solar recharging
 - Automatic moisture level notification
-- Can be used ndoor and outdoor
+- Can be used indoor and outdoor

 ### Controller